 Overview

-Connect your AWS account to Annie to enable real-time infrastructure mapping, monitoring, and intelligent insights.
-Annie will ingest your AWS resources and relationships to build a comprehensive knowledge graph of your cloud environment.What Annie reads
+Connect your AWS account to Annie for real-time infrastructure mapping, monitoring, and intelligent insights.
+Annie ingests your AWS resources and relationships to build a knowledge graph of your cloud environment.
+Annie is read-only: it usesDescribe* / List* / Get* actions only, takes no write actions, and cannot modify your infrastructure.
+See the IAM permissions reference for exactly what is read.

-Setup Guide
+Setup

-- Go to the Anyshift integrations page
+Go to the Anyshift integrations page and navigate to the AWS section.

-Step 1: Create the IAM policy
+Create the IAM policy

-Create the IAM Role
+Create the IAM role

-- Navigate to IAM Roles and select Create Role.
+211125758836) and attach the annie-readonly policy.Using Terraform (recommended)- Navigate to IAM Roles and select Create Role.

 - Choose Another AWS account and enter the Account ID:

-211125758836. - Add an External ID (Optional: Acts as a shared secret).
+211125758836. - Add an External ID (Optional: acts as a shared secret).

 - Attach the